Use These 9 Ideas to Create Car Travel Routes Around Provence (Including Lavender Fields, Cozy Villages & Verdon Gorge)

 This is probably one of the most popular postcard views of Provence.
-A trip to the Vaucluse region would be incomplete without it.
+A trip to the Vaucluse region would be incomplete without it, so we highly recommend putting it on the Provence road trip itinerary.
 Not far from Gordes, there is this secluded yet very popular Senanque Abbey.
 This is an active monastery with its two lovely lavender fields and a gift shop.
 In it, you can get some of the local lavender products.

 The Abbey itself dates back to the 12th century.
 For the location to survive in the modern economy, the monks turned it into a business.
 In addition to being able to buy some of the local lavender or honey goods in the souvenir shop, you can also get a paid tour or stay for a retreat.

 One of my most precious memories about Provence is actually from the Senanque Abbey.
 My first trip was during the times when the lavender was already cut.
 But instead of being disappointed that we missed the purple beauty blossom, we took a blanket out of the trunk of our car, sat on one of the hills above the parking lot and had a lovely picnic with the view of the Abbey.